DEFRA/defra-ai-sdlc/pages/feature-development/product-requirements.md

 ## 1. Understanding Prioritised Feature Requirements

-Before embarking on detailed requirement creation, it is essential to clearly understand and prioritise the feature requirements for the service you are developing.
+Before creating detailed requirements, clearly understand and prioritise the feature requirements for the service you are developing.

-- Collaborate with stakeholders to identify and agree on the key features that align with the overall goals of the project.
+- Work with stakeholders to identify and agree on the key features that align with the overall goals of the project.
 - Document these features in order of priority, ensuring alignment with business objectives and technical feasibility.
 - Ensure each feature is well-defined and scoped to avoid ambiguities.